John C Malone Associate Professor, Computer Science, Johns Hopkins University

-Mark Dredze is an Associate Professor in Computer Science at Johns Hopkins University.
+Mark Dredze is the John C Malone Associate Professor of Computer Science at Johns Hopkins University.
 He is affiliated with the Applied Physics Laboratories, the Malone Center for Engineering in Healthcare, the Center for Language and Speech Processing, among others.
 He holds a secondary appointment in the Department of Health Sciences Informatics in the School of Medicine.
 He obtained his PhD from the University of Pennsylvania in 2009.

 Prof. Dredze’s research develops statistical models of language with applications to social media analysis, public health and clinical informatics.
 Within Natural Language Processing he focuses on statistical methods for information extraction but has considered a wide range of NLP tasks, including syntax, semantics, sentiment and spoke language processing.
 His work in public health includes tobacco control, vaccination, infectious disease surveillance, mental health, drug use, and gun violence prevention.
 He also develops new methods for clinical NLP on medical records.